wealthkernel/api-documentation-guides/docs/performance/Basics.md

 Performance intervals are daily, except for weekends where Saturday to Monday is treated as a single interval.

 <!-- theme: warning -->
-> If WealthKernel does not know how your fees are accrued, these figures will not be accurate.
+> If WealthKernel does not know how your fees are accrued, then we will be unable to calculate an accurate net performance figure.

 # How does our performance calculation work?